Hawmex/aut_pp_project/README.md

 This phase focuses on 3 major contributions:

-1. Predicting the demands for each group for the next 6 months, implementing and using various forecasting methods such as Simple Exponential Smoothing (SES) and Linear Regression (LR).
+1. Predicting the demands for each group at the next 6 steps in the time series, implementing and using various forecasting methods such as Simple Exponential Smoothing (SES) and Linear Regression (LR).
-2. Performing error analysis on the resulting predictions from the forecasting models, calculating MFE and MAE for each of them.
+2. Conducting error analysis on the resulting predictions from the forecasting methods, calculating MFE and MAE for each of them.
-3. Calculating the tracking signal of each forecasting model's predictions.
+3. Calculating the tracking signal for each forecasting method.

 ### Details

-Our demand forecasting section contains 5 models:
+Our demand forecasting section contains 5 methods:

 1. Simple Exponential Smoothing (SES) with `alpha=0.3`.
 2. Simple Moving Average (SMA) with `n=3`.